jimvella/java-rpm-example/README.md

 * `/var/log/myservice/*`  - logs

 It's important to follow this standard as these are the locations a system administrator will expect.
-Note that there is a layer of abstraction in the RPM specfile in the form of [autoconfig style macros](https://fedoraproject.org/wiki/Packaging:RPMMacros).
+Note that there is a layer of abstraction in the RPM spec file in the form of [autoconfig style macros](https://fedoraproject.org/wiki/Packaging:RPMMacros).

 ####Initialisation script
 The initialisation script runs the service as a [daemon](http://en.wikipedia.org/wiki/Daemon_%28computing%29), as the appropriate user.